stackhpc/ansible_collection_lustre/molecule/README.md

 # Tests

 The following tests are defined:
-- `default`: Checks role defaults work
+- `default`: Checks role defaults work.
+It creates:
+    - A combined MGS/MDS/OSS Lustre server.
+The MGT/MDT/OST are created on loop devices backed by files created in the directory specified by `OPENSTACK_SERVER_DISK_DIR`.
+This must have 1.5GB of space available.
+  It checks that: TODO:

 Run tests using: